Literature Building, Room 130

 Students with upper-division standing, a departmental GPA of at least 3.0, an overall GPA of at least 2.5, and completion of lower-division prerequisites in the subject, are eligible to take special studies courses (198s and 199s).
 Those not satisfying these criteria may, with justification supported by the proposed special studies instructor, petition for an exception to the regulation.
 198s and 199s require at least 4,000 words of writing or an equivalent project as determined by the instructor.
 Information and Special Studies Enrollment forms are available in the literature undergraduate office.
 Enrollment requires departmental approval.
 Special studies courses may not be taken for a grade.
 These courses may not be used to satisfy upper-division requirements for majors or minors.

 Study abroad can significantly enhance a student’s major, particularly in ways in which it relates to international issues.
 Literature students are encouraged to study abroad before their senior year.
 Students who take Education Abroad Program or Opportunities Abroad Program (EAP/OAP) courses in a country appropriate to their major may use up to five upper-division courses to satisfy major requirements and up to three toward a minor.
-For composite majors in literature, six courses from abroad may apply, with no more than four toward either one of the two concentrations.
 These must be approved by the department after they have been entered on the student’s official record at UC San Diego.
 The approval process is described in a handout on receiving transfer credit, available in the Literature Undergraduate Office.
 Before leaving to study abroad, students should meet with an adviser to identify which EAP courses are appropriate to fulfill the major or minor requirements.

 Information on EAP/OAP is given in the “Education Abroad Program” section of the UC San Diego General Catalog.
 Interested students should contact the Study Abroad UC San Diego Office in the International Center and visit its website at http://studyabroad.ucsd.edu/.
 Financial aid can be used for EAP/OAP study, and special study-abroad scholarships are also available.